Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Pooled Data

 \paragraph{Model Assumptions} We require that there exist random variables $\bar{B}\sim P_{\bar{B}}$ and $\bar{\Psi}\sim P_{\bar{\Psi}}$ (where $\bar{B}, \bar{\Psi} \in\mb{R}^{L}$) with $B\stackrel{W}{\rightarrow}\bar{B}$ and $\tPsi\stackrel{W}{\rightarrow}\bar{\Psi}$, respectively.
 For $B$, this means that the vector of proportions $\hat{\pi}$ in \eqref{eq:true_proportion_vec} converges in Wasserstein distance (of all orders) to a well-defined categorical distribution $\pi$ on the set $[L]$.
 For the limiting noise distribution $\bar{\Psi}$ to be well-defined, we need each entry of $\tPsi$ to be of constant order with high probability.
 (Equivalently, from \eqref{eq:tYtPsi_def}, each entry of $\Psi$ need to be of order $\sqrt{p}$ with high probability.)
 This means that $\bar{\Psi}$ has to follow a distribution with constant order variance (e.g., all sub-Gaussian distributions).
 This is consistent with the fact that the entries of $\tX B$ are of constant order with high probability, as shown in Appendix \ref{sec:scaling_deriv}.

 \paragraph{Verifying Assumption (A1)} We can initialize the matrix-AMP algorithm with $\widehat{B}^0\in \reals^{p \times L}$ whose rows are chosen i.i.d.~according to the limiting signal distribution $\pi$.
-With this initialization, the initial covariance in \eqref{eq:Sig0_def} becomes:
+With this initialization, the initial covariance $\Sigma_0 $ and the convergence in \eqref{eq:Sig0_def} becomes:

 where the convergence holds since $\hat{\pi} \to \pi$ as $p \to \infty$, by the assumption above.

 \paragraph{Verifying Assumption (A2)} The optimal choices for the matrix-AMP denoising functions, given by $f_k^*$ and $g_k^*$ in \eqref{eq:fk_opt_def} and \eqref{eq:gk_opt_def}, can be explicitly computed for noiseless pooled data or the noisy setting with Gaussian noise; the expressions are given in \eqref{eq:Bayes_AMP_fk}-\eqref{eq:Bayes_AMP_gk} in Appendix \ref{sec:eqv_of_AMP_and_SE}.
 It can be verified from the expressions that these functions are continuous, Lipschitz, and satisfy the polynomial growth condition.